raphaelbarreiros/psa_car_controller_fix/FAQ.md

 ### 5. I don't receive SMS
 The SMS authentication is used to be able to remote control your car.
- If your car doesn't have this functionality you should disable remote control when you start psa-car-controller by using `--remote-disable` argument.
+ If your car doesn't have this functionality you should disable remote control when you start psa-car-controller-fix by using `--remote-disable` argument.

 ### 6. SSL error